ravirasadiya/docs/docs/introduction/vPLS_Token.md

 # vPLS Liquid Staking Token

-This document is intended for users and developers who want to learn more about vPLS or integrate vPLS.
+This document is intended for users, validators and developers who want to learn more about vPLS or integrate vPLS.

 ## What is vPLS